theluupe/theluupe-interview/README.md

 Most of the backend-specific code is in the `/server` folder.

+NOTE: If for some reason you can't run Node 12 in your computer this app should also work on Node 16.
+If you face any kind of issue please contact us.

 ### Database

 Our database code is managed by [Prisma](https://github.com/prisma/prisma).
 On the backend, we interface with our database using [Prisma Client](https://github.com/prisma/prisma-client-js) on the backend, which is called in our